 Denth smiled, rising.
 He kicked Tonk Fah back awake--the large man had an uncanny ability to fall asleep at a moment’s notice--and walked over to the bag, inspecting its contents.
 He pulled out several swords, shiny and new-looking, their blades lacking chips or scratches.
 He smiled, testing the long, thin blades with wide sweeps.
 Tonk Fah wandered over, pulling out several other weapons.
 Wicked-looking daggers, some shorter swords, and then some leather jerkins.

 Vivenna sat, back against the wall, using her breathing to calm herself.
 She tried not to feel threatened by the Lifeless in the corner.
 How could they just go about, ignoring it like that?
 There was nothing more devilish and terrible than a Lifeless.
-It was so unnatural that it made her itch and squirm, despite her best efforts.
+It was so unnatural that it made her itch and squirm.

 Eventually, Denth noticed her.
 He said a few words to Tonk Fah--telling him to oil the blades--then walked over.
 He sat down in front of her, leaning back with hands against the floor behind him, watching her face.